Chart Color Schemes

 Glen Eden ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Glen Eden's population was found to be relatively homogeneous culturally, with 87.9% being citizens, 86.8% born in Australia, and 93.6% speaking English only at home.
-Christianity was the predominant religion, accounting for 43.2% of Glen Eden's population.
-Notably, Hinduism was slightly overrepresented compared to the rest of Queensland, with 0.7% versus 0.7%.
+Glen Eden's cultural diversity was found to be below average, with 87.9% of its population being citizens, 86.8% born in Australia, and 93.6% speaking English only at home.
+Christianity was the predominant religion in Glen Eden, comprising 43.2% of people.
+Hinduism showed an overrepresentation compared to Rest of Qld, with 0.7% of Glen Eden's population identifying as such.

 Frequently Asked Questions - Diversity